SachaCardonna/SachaCardonna.github.io/_pages/teaching.md

 - For PDFs conversions and more, use [iLovePDF](https://www.ilovepdf.com/fr).
 - Encrypted codes to break ?
 Or just curious ?
 Go to [dCode](https://www.dcode.fr/fr).
 - If you're interested in steganography, go to [Pelock](https://www.pelock.com/products/steganography-online-codec).

-<i>Note to students and colleagues</i>.
-If you're looking for maths or physics books in PDF, don't hesitate to ask me, I may share some with you if you promise you won't report me to the police.